INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 **09 August 2022:** The leap of *blind faith* costs **courage**.
 Bravery is an easy *reality*, but courage is the gift of *realisation* — not everyone can *afford* to take gifts from the *unknown* & the *madness* that entails that foolish act.

 Some stones (*pages of life*) must be left unturned because the *lesson is simple yet the student is complicated.*

+I hope one day I muster up enough corage to complete this book & find my *Joy*.

 ![cutting-free](assets/blogs/personal/cutting-free.jpg)